Two porticoed classical towers, which stood at each end of a grandiose but highly unconventional Georgian church

 Before You Go

-Opening Times: The graveyard is open during reasonable daylight hours and the tower exteriors can be viewed.
+Opening Times: The graveyard is open during reasonable daylight hours and the tower exteriors can be viewed from it.

 Access: Please be aware that there are four steep, narrow steps up to the doors of each tower.

 Facilties: There are no facilities at the towers but they are on the edge of the village of Mistley where there are shops, and places to eat and drink.